-- The growth of the global Christian population is projected to be about the same rate as overall global population growth between 2010-2050. - The largest share of the world's Christians lived in the Americas as of 2010, while the largest share of Christians is expected to be in Sub-Saharan Africa by 2050.

-- Economic growth among the global Christian population is expected to increase, but be significantly less than economic growth in the world as a whole. - In the years ahead, the global distribution of economic influence associated with Christian populations is expected to remain largely dominated by the Americas, with Europe slightly decreasing in influence and Sub-Saharan Africa and Asia-Pacific regions slightly increasing.
+- The growth of the global Christian population is about the same rate as overall global population growth. - The largest share of the world's Christians lived in the Americas as of 2010, while the largest share of Christians is expected to be in Sub-Saharan Africa by 2050. - Economic growth among the global Christian population is expected to increase, but be significantly less than economic growth in the world as a whole. - In the years ahead, the global distribution of economic influence associated with Christian populations is expected to remain largely dominated by the Americas, with Europe slightly decreasing in influence and Sub-Saharan Africa and Asia-Pacific regions slightly increasing.